-Aquatera will be replacing water meters.
+Neptune Technology Group will be replacing water meters.

-Our authorized technicians will be in uniform and carry identification including their name, photo and ID number.
+Authorized technicians will be in uniform and carry identification including their name, photo and ID number.

 Yes, because the water meter is located inside your home, the technician will need to go inside to access it.

 We require than an adult, 18 years or older, is present during the meter replacement.
-The technician will not enter your home unless authorized adult is present.
+The technician will not enter your home unless an authorized adult is present.

 It will take approximately 30 to 90 minutes to complete.